 Despite being virtual reality-first, the headset may also implement cameras to overlay augmented reality objects in the real world.
 This means Apple's VR headset may actually be mixed reality based on what apps are being used.
 These alternate AR, VR, and MR modes would be ideal for developing experiences for all Apple devices.

-A secondary processor would be used for sensor tracking.
 The rumored LiDAR sensor system would be sufficient to track a user's hands without a controller, but controllers may still be able to be paired for precise control or gaming experiences.
+Of course, Apple has also demonstrated the ability to track hand movements and gestures using only an Apple Watch.